aiengineeringforgrandmas/groq-code-aggregator-ai/Quick-Start-Guide.md

 ## 2. Setup and Installation <a name="2-setup-and-installation"></a>

-To run the CodeWeaverAI application, you'll need to set up your environment and install the necessary dependencies. 🏗️
+To run the CodeAggregatorAI application, you'll need to set up your environment and install the necessary dependencies. 🏗️

 ### 2.1 Installing Miniconda <a name="21-installing-miniconda"></a>